-We believe that maintaining and promoting a diverse and inclusive workplace where every employee feels valued and respected is essential for us to grow as a company.
+We believe that maintaining and promoting a diverse and inclusive workplace where every employee feels valued and respected is essential for us to grow as an organization.
 As such, we are focused on cultivating a diverse and inclusive culture where our employees can freely bring diverse perspectives and varied experiences to work.
-In 2020, we implemented an Inclusive Workplace Policy which formalized our principles and commitments to diversity and inclusion throughout our organization.
+In 2020, we implemented an Inclusive Workplace Policy that formalized our principles and commitments to diversity and inclusion throughout our organization.
 We seek to hire and retain highly talented employees and empower those employees to create value for our shareholders.
 In our employee recruitment and selection process and operation of our business, we adhere to equal employment policies and provide annual trainings on diversity and inclusion.
-As of December 31, 2020, approximately 50% of our employees identify as women and 50% of our employees are of a minority background.

-We employ, train and refresh our employees in accordance with our nondiscriminatory, inclusive practices and policies implemented to prevent discrimination and protect our employees, customers and stakeholders from offensive and harmful behaviors.
+We employ, train and refresh our employees in accordance with our nondiscriminatory, inclusive practices and policies implemented to prevent discrimination and protect our employees and stakeholders from offensive and harmful behaviors.

-All of our employees are required to acknowledge receipt of our Code of Conduct upon starting employment and on an annual basis.
-The Code of Conduct sets forth basic principles, guidelines and prohibitions to serve as guide for all employees, officers and directors of the Company, which relate to, among other topics, conflicts of interest, health and safety, respect for the environment, equal employment opportunity, non-discrimination, antiharassment, complying with insider trading prohibitions, reporting suspected violations of the Code of Conduct, and prohibitions on retaliation for complying with the Code of Conduct.
+All of our employees are required to acknowledge receipt of our Code of Business Conduct and complete online training, which sets forth basic principles, guidelines and prohibitions to serve as guide for all employees, officers and directors of the Company, including, but not limited to, conflicts of interest, health and safety, respect for the environment, equal employment opportunity, non-discrimination, anti-harassment, complying with insider trading prohibitions, reporting suspected violations of the Code of Business Conduct, and prohibitions on retaliation for complying with the Code of Business Conduct.